walterfreeman/ast101/groups.md

 #### Stefany Lema Rodriguez, sklema@syr.edu

-Your group is number 309.
+Your group is number 313.
 Your lab time is Monday 11:00 AM-12:20 PM.

 Your other group members are:
-* Devanand Persaud (depersau@syr.edu)
-* Madison Grebler (mpgreble@syr.edu)
+* Gabrielle Guzda (geguzda@syr.edu)
+* Jaden Constant (jtconsta@syr.edu)
+* Catherine Connor Rice (crice03@syr.edu)
 <br>

-Based on your responses your group will likely be meeting on Main Campus.
-This week, you should contact each other by email, and arrange to meet
+Based on your responses your group will likely be meeting online.
+This week, you should contact each other by email, and arrange to use
-               up in person somewhere for Project 1.
-Next week, once labs start, you should meet up in front of Holden Observatory for lab.
+		either the Course Room on Blackboard Collaborate or your own Zoom sessions.
+Next week, once labs start, you should join the Course Room on Blackboard
+	       Collaborate at Monday 11:00 AM-12:20 PM for your lab.

 Your group will be completing Project 1 Version B. You may download it from <https://walterfreeman.github.io/ast101/projects/project1B.docx>.